-The major benefit of parcels of land that lack excision or with excision in process is cheap cost because the developer uses your money to process the excision.
-But you really need to know the implications, some of which are:-
+The main benefit of parcels of land that lack excision or with excision in progress is its affordability.
+This is because the developer needs the buyers’ money to process the excision.
+But you need to know the implications.
+Some of which are:

 The filing for excision doesn’t assure its approval.

 Usually, not all the acres or hectares applied for are excised.
-So, if you were allocated the unapproved portion by a Trusted Developer, you will be reallocated to another location where the developer has land irrespective of its conflict with your choice-area.
+So, if you were allocated the unapproved portion by a Trusted Developer, you will be reallocated land in another area where the developer has land irrespective of its conflict with your location of interest.
 Otherwise, you are on your own.

 Therefore, we encourage the purchase of already excised land.

-For the purpose of statutory and non-statutory public notice, a gazette is published to give assurance to the buyer of real estate and back legal processes where the need arises.
+For the purpose of a statutory and non-statutory public notice, a gazette is published to give assurance to the buyer of real estate.
+It backs legal processes where the need arises.
 To verify a gazette, a copy of the chart drawn by a surveyor will be taken to the office of the Surveyor-General to check if the parcel of land falls under the excised area.

-A Deed of Assignment clearly states the date, history, description and terms and conditions under which ownership of the landed property is being transferred between the buyer and seller to avoid vagueness and assumption.
+A Deed of Assignment clearly states the date, history, description, and terms and conditions under which ownership of the property is being transferred between the buyer and seller to avoid vagueness and assumptions.

-You can download a good format of a Deed of Assignment here.
+You can download the format of a Deed of Assignment here.

-A Contract for Sale is an unambiguously written and signed agreement between a buyer and a seller of real estate stating all the terms under which the title, interest or ownership of a landed property is transferred to the buyer.
+A Contract of Sale is an unambiguously written and signed agreement between a buyer and a seller of a property stating all the terms under which the buyer will receive the title or ownership of the property.

-Failure to meet the terms and conditions of the contract in full implies that the buyer forfeits his deposits, installments and title/ownership to the property.
-So it is important to have a lawyer or real estate expert explain the implications of the contract before accepting or signing it.
+It is necessary to have a lawyer or real estate expert explain the implications of the contract before accepting or signing it.

-The existence of a Contract of Sale of a property prevents the binding seller from selling the property of interest to another buyer.
+The existence of a Contract of Sale prevents the seller from selling the property to another buyer.
 It also requires the seller to avoid all actions that could subject it to any form of encumbrances.

-A receipt is a well-known transaction document that indicates that financial value has exchanged hands for goods or services of interest.
+A receipt is a well-known transaction document that indicates that financial value has exchanged hands for goods or services.
 It is an evidence that cash has exchanged hands.
-It is also used in landed property transactions to show the date of transaction, location of property of interest, amount paid and address of seller.
+It is also used in landed property transactions to show the date of transaction, location of the property, the amount paid, and address of the seller.

-If the property is bought from the omoniles, the receipt will be signed by the family head and one or more members of the family.
-I.e. it should be signed by not less than 2 members of the family.
-However, where the property was bought from an individual, real estate investor or developer, a single signatory will suffice.
+If you bought the property from omoniles, the family head and not less than one other family member should sign the receipt.
+That is, not less than 2 members of their family should be signatories to the receipt.
+However, if you buy the property from a developer, a single signatory will suffice.

-A survey plan is a title that gives the most precise location, size, year of survey, layout, beacon number, plan number, boundaries etc. of a parcel of land through their coordinates.
-This is because no 2 parcels of land can have same coordinates.
+A survey plan is a land title document that gives the most precise location, size, year of survey, layout, beacon numbers, plan number, and boundaries of a parcel of land through their coordinates.
+This is because no 2 parcels of land have the same coordinates.

-This title thus makes it extremely easy for the buyer of a parcel of land to conduct a search at the appropriate survey ministry or agency to discover the true owner of the land and know if it has any form of encumbrances.
+This document thus makes it extremely easy for the buyer of a parcel of land to conduct a land search at the Surveyor-General’s office to discover the original owner of the land and know if it has any form of encumbrances.
 It also reveals if the land is under government acquisition.